meteor/meteor/content/testing.md

 });
 ```

-As we've placed the code above in a test file, it *will not* load in normal development or production mode (which would a incredibly bad thing!).
+As we've placed the code above in a test file, it *will not* load in normal development or production mode (which would be an incredibly bad thing!).
 If you create a Atmosphere package with a similar feature, you should mark it as `testOnly` and it will similarly only load in test mode.

 <h3 id="generating-test-data">Generating test data</h3>